Overview

 Lower the risk of cirrhosis by taking these steps to care for your liver:

 - Do not drink alcohol.
-If you have liver disease, you should not consume any kind of alcoholic drink.
+If you have liver disease, you should not consume any kind of alcoholic drink, even if alcohol was not the original cause.

 - Eat a healthy diet.
 Choose a diet that's full of fruits and vegetables.
 Select whole grains and lean sources of protein.
 Cut down on the amount of fatty and fried foods you eat.